lllllllillllllillll/DweebUI/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/lllllllillllllillll/dweebui)](https://hub.docker.com/repository/docker/lllllllillllllillll/dweebui)

-* I haven't used Github very much and I'm still new to javascript.
+* This is a personal project that I decided to share.
 * This is the first project I've ever released and I'm sure it's full of plenty of bugs and mistakes.
+* I haven't used Github very much and I'm still new to Javascript.
 * I probably should have waited a lot longer to share this :|

 <a href="https://raw.githubusercontent.com//lllllllillllllillll/DweebUI/main/screenshots/dashboard.png"><img src="https://raw.githubusercontent.com/lllllllillllllillll/DweebUI/main/screenshots/dashboard.png" width="50%"/></a>